OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Elemental Demise***.
 If the djinni dies, its body disintegrates into a warm breeze, leaving behind only equipment the djinni was wearing or carrying.

 ***Innate Spellcasting***.
 The djinni's innate spellcasting ability is Charisma (spell save DC 17, +9 to hit with spell attacks).
-It can innately cast the following spells, requiring no material components:
+It can innately cast the following spells, requiring no material **Components:**

-At will: *detect evil and good, detect magic, thunderwave*
+At will: detect evil and good, detect magic, thunderwave

-3/day each: *create food and water (can create wine instead of water), tongues, wind walk*
+3/day each: create food and water (can create wine instead of water), tongues, wind walk

-1/day each: *conjure elemental (air elemental only), creation, gaseous form, invisibility, major image, plane shift*
+1/day each: conjure elemental (air elemental only), creation, gaseous form, invisibility, major image, plane shift

 ###### Actions